supertigim/ielts9/test3.listening.section3.md

 CAROLINE: Well, yes, I've never done that before.

 TUTOR: It's simple, but it really works because you have to get points down in a small space.
-Another thing I always advise is don't just take your notes and forget about them.
-Read everything three times that'll really fix them in your mind.
+Another thing I always advise is don't just take your notes and forget about them. **Read everything three times** - that'll really fix them in your mind.

 CAROLINE: Yes, I can see it'd take discipline but...